joker1007/slides/rubykaigi2019/slides.md

 - Monad is not difficult, It's `flat_map`
 - The abstraction of monad is very powerful
 - Syntax is very important
+- I want other representations for nested block

 By this implementation, I recognized the fun of monadic programming again.